 With all the talk surrounding Google Stadia, Microsoft xCloud and Bethesda’s Orion platform coming out of E3, we shouldn’t forget that there are already several cloud gaming platforms out there, which are working well for gamers.

 GeForce Now, in particular, appears to be a popular option amongst FBX users.
-For those not familiar with GeForce Now, it syncs with your existing accounts for Platforms like Steam and Blizzard (or in some cases like Fortnite, it just syncs with your account for the game instead) and then lets you play those games inside the GeForce Now client app.
+For those not familiar with GeForce Now, it syncs with your existing accounts for platforms like Steam and Blizzard (or for some major titles not on these platforms, it syncs the accounts for those specific games instead) and then lets you play those games inside the GeForce Now client app.
 All of the heavy lifting is done by a powerful remote PC before being beamed to your app.

-Currently available as a free beta, you have to apply for access on NVidia’s website and then wait for an invite to turn up in your inbox.
-Be warned, the wait for the invite to arrive can be quite lengthy!
+Although, currently available as a free beta, access is by invite only.
+You can apply on NVidia’s website but, be warned, the wait for the invite to arrive in your inbox can be quite lengthy!

 An alternative that we’ve also found to performance well is Shadow, which actually providers the user with a remote Windows desktop that they can install whatever they want within – all within the Shadow client app.
-So you just need to connect to your desktop, install whichever launchers you are interested in and then use those to install your games.
+So you just need to connect to your desktop using the client app, install whichever launchers you are interested in and then use those to install your games.
 We love how super flexible this is, especially since it is useful beyond just playing games.

-Unlike GeForce Now, Shadow does require a paid subscription which some may find a touch pricey, especially if you want to add extra storage space (the basic amount of disk space you get for installing to is a little restrictive).
-Then again, we only had to wait a couple of days for our account to then become active instead of several months so at least we couple get straight on with trying it out.
+Unlike GeForce Now, Shadow does require a paid subscription which some may find a touch pricey, especially if you want to add extra storage space (the basic amount of disk space you is a little restrictive).
+Again, there is a bit of a wait after signing up but we only had to wait a couple of days for our account to become active compared to the several months we had to wait to try out GeForce Now.